wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage runtime config.md

 # Storage runtime configuration

-The Edge Data Store provides a mechanism for configuring runtime characteristics of the storage component.
+Edge Data Store provides a mechanism for configuring runtime characteristics of the storage component.

 > **Note:** The configured defaults are sufficent for most scenarios.
 You should modify these values  only after consultation with OSIsoft Support personnel.